What is a Menstrual Migraine?

 - Exercising daily.
 Daily exercise, when done gently and in moderation, can be a huge release of stress for a lot of people; yoga, in particular, has shown to be beneficial to migraine sufferers.
 Avoid rigorous or spontaneous exercise, however, as this is a known migraine trigger.

 - Avoiding stress.
 Stress is one of the biggest lifestyle factors associated with migraines.
 Try meditation, cognitive behavior therapy and other relaxation exercises to help reduce the stress in your life and give your brain a break.

 Another possible alternative treatment to consider when treating menstrual migraines is hormonal therapy.
 Utilizing estrogen supplements to top up falling estrogen levels just before and during your period may be useful if you suffer from menstrual migraines.

 If you have irregular periods, a doctor may suggest maintaining your estrogen levels at a more stable rate through the use of an oral contraceptive pill.

-Menstrual migraines affect 60 percent of female migraine sufferers, but that doesn’t mean it has to control your life.
+Menstrual migraines affect 60% of female migraine sufferers, but that does not mean it has to control your life.
 If you think you suffer from menstrual migraines, track your symptoms and work with your doctor to come up with the best treatment plan for your lifestyle.
 In addition to medications and hormone supplements, small lifestyle changes can make a huge difference in the day-to-day life of a migraine sufferer.